rpetit3/dragonflye/README.md

   get super high quality assemblies with some manual inspection steps in between, use Trycycler.
 But, if you are looking to just get a quick assembly that you can work with, that's what Dragonfly is for.

+* _Can I use my GPU during the Medaka step?_

+   Yes, you can!
+As of v1.0.8, `tensorflow-gpu` is included in the Bioconda recipe.
+This should allow you to use your GPU with Medaka.
+There might be environment variables you have to set, to learn more please take a look here: [issues/7#issuecomment-1054693716]( https://github.com/rpetit3/dragonflye/issues/7#issuecomment-1054693716)

 ## Feedback

 Please file questions, bugs or ideas to the [Issue Tracker](https://github.com/rpetit3/dragonflye/issues)